melliott7264/work-day-scheduler/Readme.md

 This is a simple daily planner where:

-- The current day is displayed at the top on opening the application
+- The current day is displayed at the top on opening the application and you can select any day you desire using a calendar
-- On scrolling down there are 1 hour blocks during normal business hours for scheduled events
+- On scrolling down there are 1 hour blocks during normal business hours for scheduled events or tasks
 - Time blocks are color coded to indicate past(gray), present(red), and future(green)
-- Clicking on a time block, you can enter an event
+- Clicking on a time block, you can enter an event or task
-- Events will be saved to localStorage so that events persist on refresh
+- Events or tasks will be saved to localStorage so that they persist on refresh

 ## Installation